 The food journey through San Francisco continues.
-Part II of my SF food guides focuses on the more southern areas of the city, and includes another round of delicious, delicious options.
+Part II of my SF food guides focuses on the southern areas of the city, south of Market Street to the east and below the Panhandle, and includes another round of delicious, delicious options.
 In case you missed it, check out Part I of my SF food guide here.

 Flour+Water – Known for its epic pasta tasting menu, I opted instead to walk in, sit at the bar, and eat a la carte.
 This little Mission spot features an Italian, minimal intervention wine list that was a true joy to pursue, and their salad entitled “Sidney’s lettuces” is truly one of the best salads I’ve ever eaten.
 The pizza is classically Neapolitan and am absolute joy as well.